 Geoffrey von Maltzahn is a leading innovator and entrepreneur in the microbiome and biotechnology and is a co-founder of companies that have achieved over $3 billion in private and public market capitalization.
 He is a partner at Flagship Pioneering and has co-founded multiple biotech companies including Seres Therapeutics (NASDAQ: MCRB), Indigo Agriculture, Axcella Health, and Sienna Biopharmaceuticals (NASDAQ: SNNA).
 He recently served as the President of Indigo, where he led the creation of the world’s largest plant microbiome database and development of the company’s first commercial products.
 Von Maltzahn is an inventor on more than 100 patents and patent applications in biotech, nutrition and microbiome-based technologies and has been recognized with numerous awards, including the prestigious Lemelson-MIT student prize, given to the most innovative student at MIT.
 Von Maltzahn’s innovations have been profiled by the Economist, CNN, Fortune, Scientific American, Popular Science and others.
 He received his PhD from MIT in the Harvard-MIT Division of Health Sciences and Technology.

 Joshua Brumm has more than a decade of operations, finance and investment banking experience in the life science industry.
-Most recently, Mr. Brumm served as CFO and chief operating officer at Versartis, Inc., where he oversaw the company’s financial strategy, helped negotiate the company’s first product partnership and led the successful completion of a $145 million initial public offering.
-Prior to that, he was executive vice president of finance and principal financial officer at Pharmacyclics, Inc., CFO at ZELTIQ Aesthetics, Inc. and director of finance at Proteolix, Inc. Over the course of his career in corporate finance, Mr. Brumm has raised more than $700 million in equity financings, completed two initial public offerings and was named Silicon Valley Business Journal’s CFO of the Year for companies under $500 million in 2014.
+Prior to joining Kaleido in April 2018, Mr. Brumm was COO and CFO at Versartis, where he oversaw the company’s financial strategy, including the successful completion of a $145 million initial public offering, played an integral role in product strategy, and helped negotiate the company’s first product partnership.
+Prior to that, he was executive vice president of finance and principal financial officer at Pharmacyclics, and CFO at ZELTIQ Aesthetics, where he also served in corporate development and sales roles.
+He also was director of finance at Proteolix, Inc., helping in the sale of the company to Onyx Pharmaceuticals.
+Over the course of his career, Mr. Brumm has raised more than $800 million in equity financings.
+In 2014, he was named Silicon Valley Business Journal’s CFO of the Year for companies under $500 million.
 He also held investment banking roles at Citigroup Global Markets, Inc. and Morgan Stanley.
 He holds a B.A. in Business Administration from the University of Notre Dame.

 Senior Vice President, Corporate Development